topolvm/pvc-autoresizer/docs/proposals/resize-when-creating-by-group.md

 ### Motivation

-One use case for pvc-autoresizer is automatically expanding a PV/PVC for multiple Pod/PV pairs, such as a MySQL cluster.
+One use case for pvc-autoresizer is automatically expanding a PV/PVC for multiple Pod/PV pairs, such as the following example.
 In such a cluster, if a Pod/PV fails and a PV/PVC is rebuilt by the restore process, a PV is created based on the PVC template.
 Even if a PV of the same size as the others is actually needed, a PV of the template's capacity is created.
 As a result, the restore process stops due to insufficient capacity.

 To solve this problem, we are planning to add a new feature to create a PV/PVC with sufficient capacity when PVCs of the same group already exist.

+#### Example of the behavior we want to resolve

+The following is a behavior of actual restore failures of [MOCO](https://github.com/cybozu-go/moco).

+1. MOCO creates a StatefulSet to manage a MySQL cluster.
+In addition, a PVC is consumed per one instance(pod).
+Let assume the initial volume size, which is written in VolumeClaimTemplate, is 100GiB.
+1. These PVCs have expanded to 200GiB according to the growth of DB using pvc-autoresizer.
+1. One instance dies.
+Then a new pod and the corresponding instance is created to fill a vacancy.
+1. The new PVC, which is consumed by the new instance is created.
+In this case, the size of the new PVC is not 200GiB, but 100GiB.
+1. The data clone to the existing instances to the new instance might fail due to the lack of volume size.

 ### Goals